My FOMO Christmas

 Of course I’ve thought about it, she replied.
 It’s all that’s been on my mind the past couple of weeks.

-I’m not sure what exactly happened in the end.
+I’m afraid I have to disappoint you: I’m not sure what exactly happened in the end.
 I lived in a state of unabating anxiety for a few weeks, lurking on the Facebook group to follow the developments.
-For the sake of my health, I eventually quit the group, reasoning that if the worst happened and I was needed, someone would contact me.
+For the sake of my mental health, I eventually quit the group, reasoning that if the worst happened and I was needed, someone would contact me.

-Spending about $1000 on a holiday I didn’t enjoy that much is now unthinkable.
-Two years later, I live in a big city with lots to do and where one can be easily self-sufficient — meaning FOMO is still part of my life, but in different ways.
+Spending what amounted to around $1000 on a holiday I didn’t enjoy that much is now unthinkable.
+Two years later, I live in a big city with lots to do, and where one can easily be self-sufficient.
+This means FOMO is still part of my life, but in different ways.
 This is not in the sense that I’ll say yes to everything — an injudicious way to live, in my opinion — but that if I’m sitting home instead of indulging in the wealth of events that Berlin offers, I sometimes berate myself.

-At the same time, I’ve cultivated the inner strength and the integrity to be able to know (my limits) and to say no (to myself and to others).
+At the same time, I’ve been cultivating the inner strength and the integrity to be able to both know (my limits) and say no (to others).
 I have learnt that part of living in a city isn’t just giving yourself to what’s out there, but also taking the time to seek respite from it, because if you’re not careful, it will sap you away.
-You have to respect your time, use it wisely.
+You have to respect your time and energy; use it wisely.

 So, when FOMO comes calling, let it say its piece, but then let it go.